Southgate–Lewis House: John Southgate

-John Southgate was a bookbinder and publisher in Austin, Texas with a business at 1008 Congress Avenue, right next door to Charles Lundberg's Bakery at 1006 Congress Avenue, only a few steps away from the Texas State Capital building.
+John Southgate was a bookbinder and publisher in Austin, Texas with a business at 1008 Congress Avenue, right next door to Charles Lundberg's Bakery at 1006 Congress Avenue, only a few steps away from the Texas State Capitol building.
 Southgate had more than thirty years of experience working in both England as well as in the United States, in establishments such as Daniel Appleton & Company (a firm which was founded in 1825 and whose successor lives on as Appleton-Century-Crofts).
 In the late 1800s the Austin American Statesman made numerous remarks praising the work of John Southgate.
 For example: "Mr. John Southgate has just completed an 850-page ledger, which is a beautiful specimen of the bookbinder's art.
 It is handsomely bound, and in finish and workmanship cannot be excelled any where [sic]" (April 12, 1988, Page 3); "The Statesman commends Mr. Southgate as an honest, faithful man, and one whose business engagements will be punctiliously complied with" (April 29, 1884, Page 4).
 Southgate eventually associated with the Eugene Von Boeckmann Publishing Company.